 This streamlined version of Mexican mole gains flavor from hours spent in the slow cooker.
-Serve it with rice for dinner tonight, and save the rest to make additional meals (see related recipes at left).
+Serve it with rice for dinner tonight, and save the rest to make additional meals.

 Let the remaining mole cool to room temperature.
 With your fingers or a pair of forks, shred the meat, then stir it together with the remaining mole.
 Transfer to airtight containers and store in the refrigerator for up to 2 days or in the freezer for up to 1 month.

 - 3 Tbs. olive oil

 - 2 yellow onions, chopped